 If the third bullet point above applies to a non-U.S. Holder, gain recognized by such holder on the sale, exchange or other disposition of our New DMS Class A Common Stock or New DMS warrants will generally be subject to tax at generally applicable U.S. federal income tax rates.
-In addition, a buyer of our New DMS Class A Common Stock or New DMS warrants from such holder may be required to withhold U.S. income tax at a rate of 15% of the amount realized upon such disposition if our New DMS Class A Common Stock or New DMS Class A Common Stock or New DMS class a common Stock or New DMS warrants, as applicable, are not treated as regularly traded on an established securities market.
+In addition, a buyer of our New DMS Class A Common Stock or New DMS warrants from such holder may be required to withhold U.S. income tax at a rate of 15% of the amount realized upon such disposition if our New DMS Class A Common Stock or New DMS warrants, as applicable, are not treated as regularly traded on an established securities market.
 We will be classified as a United States real property holding corporation if the fair market value of our "United States real property interests" equals or exceeds 50% of the sum of the fair market value of our worldwide real property interests plus our other assets used or held for use in a trade or business, as determined for U.S. federal income tax purposes.
 We do not expect to be classified as a "United States real property holding corporation."
-However, such determination is factual in nature and subject to change and no assurance can be provided as to whether we are or will be a United States real property holding corporation of these rules.
+However, such determination is factual in nature and subject to change and no assurance can be provided as to whether we are or will be a United States real property holding corporation with respect to a non-U.S. Holder.
+Non-U.S. Holders are urged to consult their tax advisors regarding the application of these rules.